 FINAL THOUGHTS ON HOW TO DRIVE IN SWITZERLAND

-And as someone who regularly drives in other countries, I can only say: Switzerland is a good an amazing place for road-tripping, and the overall street conditions make it a pleasure to drive.
+And as someone who regularly drives in other countries, I can only say: Switzerland is a good an amazing place for road-tripping, and the overall street and road conditions make it a pleasure to drive.

 Check out my Switzerland road trip post to find out about the best stops.